 To understand this concept, assume a construction budget of $100,000 for which the total architectural fee was $10,000.
 The programming and schematic design phase constitutes 30% of the assumed total fee ($10,000)- which would mean you might assume your first payment in this case would be around $3,000 for schematic design.

 For speculative projects (new houses or apartments for sale or rent) and projects where the builder provides structural and finish detailing, the design can often be streamlined.
 In these cases, assuming a quality builder, both the design and contract drawings can be less exacting- Plans are often simplified for cost effectiveness, and detailing can be more universal and suggestive.
 For these type of projects a fee of 6-9% is typically sufficient to take the project up to a “bid set” stage, at which point the owner then takes over the project.

-Basic services typically do not include extensive programming, field measuring, existing drawings or other similar tasks which would be both optional and supplemental to the basic services, and reviewed prior to starting work.
+Basic services typically do not include surveys, extensive needs analysis, field measuring, existing drawings or other similar tasks which would be both optional and supplemental to the basic services, and reviewed prior to starting work.

-* A very rough way to begin to estimate construction cost is to use a cost per square foot method- i.e. new construction with simple details and basic materials might be $200-$300/sq ft, where a small upscale kitchen renovation can jump as high as $500-2,000/ft.
-Typically, basic renovation/ addition work in the Boston/ Metrowest area can range from $250-$300/sf and up.
+* A very rough way to begin to estimate construction cost is to use a cost per square foot method- i.e. new construction with common details and materials might cost around $250-$350/sq ft, where a small upscale kitchen renovation can jump as high as $500-2,000/sf.
+Typically, basic renovation/ addition work in the Boston/ Metrowest area can start around $250-$300/sf and go up from there.
 Complex or unusual projects, and renovations where services and other parts of the house are affected are much more difficult to assign a square foot cost.
-And, no matter what we try, neighborhoods do affect total cost- a project in Weston is noticeably higher than Westborough for the same work.
+And, no matter what we’ve tried, neighborhoods do affect total cost—a project in Weston costs noticeably more than one in Westborough, even for the same basic design.

 What is your design process?